 Business success depends on not just your ability to attract more customers than your competition but how many of them keep buying from you over the long term.
 Understanding your customer’s journey in their interaction with your brand is a key component in developing long-term brand loyalty.
-It helps you determine when, where and how to best interact with each customer in order to maximize engagement.
+It helps you determine when, where and how to best interact with each customer in order to maximise engagement.

 Customer lifecycle refers to the multiple stages a customer goes through over time in their interaction with your product, service or business.
 It maps out this journey from anonymous prospect to buying customer to brand advocate.
 The further along this lifecycle that your customer is, the more valuable they are to you.
 They’ll not only be willing to spend more on your product but they’ll also refer people in their social and business circle to you.